Medium/pipette/README.md

 that came in as `data` events.

 Most of the "interesting" methods on the class take a callback argument to receive data back from the instance.
-These are all consistently called as `callback(error, length, buffer)` with arguments defined as follows:
+These are all consistently called as `callback(error, length, buffer, offset)` with arguments defined as follows:

 * `error` -- a boolean flag indicating whether the read was cut short